 Terrazzo aggregate is graded according to its size regardless of the material.
 The scale ranges from 00 at the smallest and all the way up to 5 or 6 for the largest.
 Typical terrazzo uses 0 to 2 aggregate sizes, which range from 1/16 to ⅜ of an inch in diameter.
 Latest trends are on either ends of the spectrum.
 Micro terrazzo is where we’re using 00 and 0.
 It has more of the polished concrete look,” and trendy Venetian uses the largest aggregates available.
 Larger aggregates will generally have more variety in overall appearance.

 Keep in mind that a typical terrazzo floor is only ⅜ of an inch thick, so if you’re using aggregate larger than that, you will have to do an unusually thick slab, which is more expensive and will have to be coordinated with surrounding finishes.
 Venetian floors can get up to ½ of an inch thick.
 Smaller aggregates means thinner terrazzo and cheaper floors, which is why many institutions use 0 to 2 aggregate size.
 Terrazzo floors can be as thin as ¼ of an inch, but that means the aggregates must be size 1 or smaller.

-While there aren’t typically any performance issues with unusually large or small aggregate, Morningstar pointed out that with “large glass chips in a black epoxy, you can have issues with point loads — high heels can fracture them.
-In a light color epoxy you would never notice, but with a dark epoxy, you will see it.”
+While there aren’t typically any performance issues with unusually large or small aggregate, large glass chips in a black epoxy, you can have issues with point loads — high heels can fracture them.
+In a light color epoxy you would never notice, but with a dark epoxy, you will see it.
 Generally, it’s not an issue, but if you want to really impress (or annoy) your contractor, you can bring it up.

 Mother of Pearl aggregate – aggregate + terrazzo design (white epoxy)